Burp! Singapore scientists hope for probiotic beer hit

 "It's highly incongruous to think of beer as being a good thing in terms of nutrition," Mak said.
 "No one knows for sure, but I think it's a very exciting new product."

-Liu's team has also experimented with flavored coffees and wines made from Southeast Asia's popular lychee and durian fruits.
+Liu's team has also experimented with flavoured coffees and wines made from Southeast Asia's popular lychee and durian fruits.

 But it will be some time before bars can offer the new beer, as the researchers wait for their drink to be patented.
 The pair are also in talks with beer companies on marketing plans, Liu said, without giving details.